Career Advice

 • Be the solution to the company's problems.
 Observe areas in the business that are struggling and strategize helpful solutions.
 Offer to take on tasks that others are rejecting.

 • Develop a "hard skill".
 This is a skill that is specialized and takes time to develop.
 "Soft skills" are good.
 But hard skills make you more irreplaceable.
-Look for opportunities to display your hard skill.
+Look for opportunities to display your hard skills.
 Look for chances to utilize your skills in ways that prioritize the company's needs and make them more money.

 • Showcase your accomplishments.
-Stay humble in this endeavor and try to let your results do your talking.
+Stay humble in this endeavor, and try to let your results do your talking.
 Be resourceful and try to subtly direct your superior's attention to your accomplishments.
 If you can't be subtle, be direct.
 But by all means, let them know what you are doing.

 • Take time to network.
-Your colleagues might end up going to another job and are often asked by their new company "who else would you recommend we bring over?".
+Your colleagues might end up going to another job and are often asked by their new company, "Who else would you recommend we bring over?".

 Multiple streams of income